exercism/java/python/high-scores/README.md

 # High Scores

+Welcome to High Scores on Exercism's Python Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Manage a game player's High Score list.

 Your task is to build a high-score component of the classic Frogger game, one of the highest selling and addictive games of all time, and a classic of the arcade era.
 Your task is to write methods that return the highest score from the list, the last added score and the three highest scores.